Helander stuns Chopra, Peters in Javelin throw at Paavo Nurmi Games 2022

 Tobi Amusan edged the in-form Britany Anderson in the 100m hurdles, Max Burgin smashed his 800m PB, while Oliver Helander stunned global champions Anderson Peters and Neeraj Chopra in the men’s Javelin event at the Paavo Nurmi Games 2022 on Tuesday (14).
-The meeting is part of the 2022 World Athletics Continental Tour Gold series.
+The meeting is part of the 2022 World Athletics Continental Tour Gold series in Turku, Finland.

 In the women’s 100m hurdles, Amusan got an early edge over Anderson and then held the Jamaican off at the line to win in a season’s best of 12.57 seconds.